 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Edgemont is generally considered to be a blue-collar town.
-38.14% of the Edgemont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Edgemont is a city of service providers, transportation and shipping workers and sales and office workers.
-There are especially a lot of people living in Edgemont who work in office and administrative support (13.51%), law enforcement and fire fighting (9.31%) and management occupations (7.51%).
+Edgemont is a blue-collar town, with 43.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Edgemont is a city of transportation and shipping workers, service providers and sales and office workers.
+There are especially a lot of people living in Edgemont who work in office and administrative support (8.09%), maintenance occupations (7.77%) and food service (6.80%).

 Setting & Lifestyle

-Being a small city, Edgemont does not have a public transit system used by locals to get to and from work.
+Edgemont is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.